mdn/content/files/en-us/web/api/closeevent/index.md

 - {{domxref("CloseEvent.code")}}{{readOnlyInline}}
   - : Returns an `unsigned short` containing the close code sent by the server.
 - {{domxref("CloseEvent.reason")}}{{readOnlyInline}}
-  - : Returns a {{domxref("DOMString")}} indicating the reason the server closed the connection.
+  - : Returns a string indicating the reason the server closed the connection.
 This is specific to the particular server and sub-protocol.
 - {{domxref("CloseEvent.wasClean")}}{{readOnlyInline}}
   - : Returns a boolean value that Indicates whether or not the connection was cleanly closed.